Ahimsa (2023 film)

-Ahimsa is a 2023 Indian Telugu-language romantic drama film written and directed by Teja.
-Produced by P Kiran under Anandi Art Creations, the film stars debutantes Abhiram Daggubati and Geethika Tiwary.
+Ahimsa is a 2023 Indian Telugu-language action thriller film written and directed by Teja and produced by P. Kiran, under Anandi Art Creations.
+The film stars debutants Abhiram Daggubati and Geethika Tiwary.
 R. P. Patnaik composed the music with cinematography by Sameer Reddy.
 It was released theatrically on 2 June 2023.

 Plot

 The story follows a man who transforms from a coward into an aggressor due to various circumstances.
 How he seeks revenge on those accused of attempting to rape his wife forms the crux of the narrative.